swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

 getting worse performance than if they reorganized their code.

-Trapping on non-contiguous inputs would flag the problem more clearly to the user.
-In the case of the "return" buffer argument, if we wanted to make that generic, trapping is the only option as we cannot just convert that type to an array and rerun.
+Trapping on non-contiguous inputs would flag the problem more clearly to the user, who could realize immediately on first use, that types like `Range` should not be used with this API.
 But ideally we would use Swift's type system to enforce this instead, guiding the user to a better solution.

 ## Proposed solution